G: John Guthrie & Jane Reed

 In 1777, his brother James Guthrie, who had been living in Cumberland County, Pennsylvania for a number of years near other Guthrie cousins, sold his property and moved to Westmoreland County, Pennsylvania.
 With him came his wife Jeanette and at least one or two of their children.

 Life on the Pennsylvania frontier was not without its dangers as the family discovered.
-Elizabeth, daughter of John & Jane (Reed) Guthrie was captured by indians during the raid at Hannastown, her husband and son killed.
+John and Jane’s youngest son was captured or killed, and their eldest daughter Elizabeth was captured by Indians during the raid at Hannastown.
+Her husband and son were killed.
 She and her infant daughter were brought to Canada, imprisoned by the British, and freed after a long ordeal.
 Upon her return home, Elizabeth (Guthrie) Brownlee married her cousin, Capt.
-William Guthrie, the son of James & Jeanette (Wilson) Guthrie, merging the two family lines.
+William Guthrie, the son of James & Jeanette (Wilson) Guthrie, merging the two related family lines.

 Guthrie Family Group: GFG2A